aatxe/oxide/notes/rust1.md

 # Rust1 - the heap

-Rust1 is an extension of Rust0 that adds access to the heap via the type `Box<T>`.
+Rust1 is an extension of Rust0 that adds access to the heap via the type `Vec<T>`.
 This makes it possible to write more typical functional programs and data structures.

 ## Examples